Huntly railway station, Waikato: Reopening

 Originally on an island platform between the up and down lines, the replacement station was on a siding, so trains travelled at "yard" speed, and northbound trains had to cross over the southbound track.

 $960,000 was to be spent to renovate the station for the new Te Huia service, originally promised for 2019, then delayed to March 2020, then 3 August 2020 and, finally, Tuesday 6 April 2021.

 The shelter and platform needed upgrading plus "park-and-ride" facilities and a pedestrian overbridge to the town centre.
 Expenditure was increased by $3,279,495 in 2019, to provide points and extend the single platform to 140 m.
 By October 2020, the new shelter was largely complete, and the carpark was to be finished in November.

-The indicative start-up service timetable was:
+Additional funding to complete the restoration after fire damage was approved in March 2024.